flexflow/FlexFlow/lib/utils/include/utils/graph/README.md

 [^1]: At some point we will likely add actual runtime checks on this, but for now we rely on the user not to mess up.
 Currently the implementation will keep going silently until the incorrectness grows so large that something breaks/crashes.
 [^2]: See <https://en.wikipedia.org/wiki/Type_conversion> if you're not familiar with the term _type coercion_

+### Open, Upward, Downward

+`Open` is to be intended similarly to the topological sense: that is, a graph that contains some edges where one of the 2 nodes is not present in the graph itself.
+We can further specify the "openeness" of a **directed** graph by specifying whether they are `UpwardOpen` (so some of the incoming edges are open) or `DownwardOpen` (so some of the outgoing edges are open).

 ### Labelled Graphs

 As nice as all of the above is, graphs without labels are mostly useless--in practice, nodes and edges represent some other system and the properties of that system (or at least a way to map the result of graph algorithms back to the underlying system) are necessary.